 Q. Can you give me more information on a house I’ve seen?

 A. I am not a real estate agent, and the houses you see on this site are found mostly going through the popular real estate websites.
-If you would like more information on a home, click on the link provided.
+If you would like more information on a home, click on the link provided in the post.
 Any extra information that I might have on a home is mentioned on that particular post.
 The community forum is a great place to ask locals for more information.

 Q. How can I purchase a Rescue Me property?